borisding/universsr/README.md

 - `serviceAlert.js` is used in conjunction with `react-s-alert` package for flashing info/warning/success alert messages in application, based on the dispatched action types.

-- Apart from the middleware itself, it's also exporting 3 action creators (`errorActionCreator`/`infoActionCreator`/`successActionCreator`) for creating alert action to be dispatched based on the context.

 - Example of using middleware:

 ```js